 Also, depending on the type of annuity, they may help manage capital gains tax consequences.

 For instance, as mentioned earlier, variable annuities are designed to offer market exposure to those seeking investment gains over and above the guaranteed or interest-rate-based returns offered by other types of annuities.
 Investors can generally defer paying taxes on any gains within the variable annuity until the money is withdrawn or starts being paid out as income.1 (Related: 3 ways to manage capital gains tax bites)

 Customize your financial plans

 As noted above, there are many types of annuities, each with features and mechanisms aimed at accomplishing certain purposes.
-Some annuities are geared more toward those looking to build retirement funds for the future through diversification and tax-deferred growth and accumulation.
+Some annuities are geared more toward those looking to build retirement funds for the future through diversification, tax-deferred growth, and accumulation.
 Others are designed to fulfill more immediate retirement income needs.

 These varying features can offer opportunities for investors to target certain goals in their financial plan.

 For instance, a small-business owner who wants to retire could look to a deferred income annuity as a way of simulating a corporate pension.
 (Related: How one type of annuity can fit into a business owner's retirement)

 Also, annuities can come with special provisions that can allow for death benefits, optional living benefits, survivorship benefits, or other considerations such as terminal illness and nursing home riders to meet someone’s individual circumstances.

 But along with the range of features comes a range of risks and costs.
 That’s why it's important to fully research and understand any specific annuity before purchasing it.
 Many people opt to consult a financial professional to help understand an annuity and how it can fit into an investment or retirement plan.
 (Need a financial professional?
 Let us know or find one here.)